Mountains, Lochs, and Glens: The West Highland Way, Scotland

-Our shared accommodations will be at B&Bs, country inns, and guesthouses (with private bath), each offering a hearty Scottish welcome.
+Our shared accommodations will be at B&Bs, country inns, and guesthouses, each offering a hearty Scottish welcome.
 Same-gender roommates will be assigned to those traveling alone.
 Our luggage will be transported to our new accommodations daily by a carrier service.
 The trip price includes all breakfasts, one lunch, and all dinners.
 Lunch supplies can be purchased at local markets or packed lunches can be purchased from accommodations on our route.

-We will be walking 7-15 miles each day, with elevation changes ranging from a few hundred feet to 2,400 feet.
+We will be walking 7-15 miles each day, with elevation changes of a few hundred feet to 2,400 feet.
 This trip is for experienced hikers -- not because it is an excessively arduous or difficult walk, but because we will be hiking 4-7 hours every day.
-The terrain is varied and includes wide, smooth tracks in forests, twisting paths over moorland, hillside paths, undulating paths beneath trees, and field paths.
-Additionally, there are some sections of steep and rocky ground that are not suitable for hikers that lack experience in such terrain.
+The terrain is varied and includes wide, smooth tracks in forests; twisting paths over moorland; hillside path; undulating paths in trees; and field paths.
+Additionally, there are some sections of steep and rocky ground that are not suitable for hikers lacking experience in such terrain.
 Adverse weather will tend to increase the difficulty of the walk, especially in steep or rocky areas.
 In the event a trip member needs a day off, transportation to the next accommodation is not included in the trip price.
 Taxi or bus fare is the responsibility of the trip member.

 Equipment and Clothing